NovumDun/NovumDun.github.io/_projects/2021-06-10-mcu-datadump-wireshark.md

 title: "Mcu Datadump Wireshark"
 collection: projects
 permalink: /projects/mcu-datadump-wireshark
-excerpt: 'A tool dump data from mcu to PC and analyse them in wireshark.'
+excerpt: 'A tool dumps datas from mcu to PC and put them into wireshark to analyse.'
 date: 2021-06-10
 ---